 ‘Such Were Some of You’

 My whole life changed that day.
-Homosexual practice and drug use were my most obvious sins, but there are many others he revealed and—continues to reveal—to me.
-I still battle same-sex attraction, pride, anger, and a slew of sins, but I trust he’ll complete the work he’s begun (Phil.
-1:6).
-He’s also allowed me to be a wife, and one day, Lord willing, a mother.
+Homosexual practice and drug use were my most obvious sins, but there are many others He revealed and continues to reveal to me.
+I still battle same-sex attraction, pride, anger, and a slew of sins, but I trust he’ll complete the work he’s begun (Philippians 1:6).
+He’s also allowed me to be a wife, and one day, Lord willing, a mother (She is a mother now!).
 Two months ago—on the two-year anniversary of my conversion—I married the most Christlike man I’ve ever known.

 The Lord has been so gracious to me.
 I’m grateful that he opened my eyes and saved me from the temporal and eternal consequences of my sins.
 He takes the worst of the worst and redeems them for his glory.